Skip to contents

 Baseline SuSiE fit

-The original SuSiE procedure displays signs of misscalibration: the result is highly suspicious as we find 10 credible sets in a data set containing only 47 samples.
+The original SuSiE method displays signs of misscalibration: the result is highly suspicious as we find 10 credible sets in a data set containing only 47 samples.

 res_susie$sets$cs